makotoworkshop/PN532-cardio_NFC_MPR121_simplifie/README.md

 PN532 code is taken from [elechouse](https://github.com/elechouse/PN532) library.

-HID layer code is inspired from Matthew Heironimus' <Joystick.h> library.

-The keypad code uses the Keypad library by Mark Stanley and Alexander Brevig.

-Spiceapi version provided by [goat](https://github.com/goaaats) (thanks! :))

 # Supported devices

 USBHID code has been tested on Arduino Due, Leonardo, and Pro Micro.